ChicagoDSA/haymarket/README.md

   - /post/123456789/my-amazing-post
 ```

-Similarly, users can be redirected away from the site, with redirect-to.
+Similarly, users can be redirected away from the site, with `redirect-to`.
 For example:

 ```yaml
 title: My amazing post
 redirect_to: http://www.github.com
 ```

-**Note:** Using redirect_to or redirect_from with collections will only work with files which are output to HTML, such as .md, .textile, and .html.
+**Note:** Using `redirect_to` or `redirect_from` with collections will only work with files which are output to HTML, such as .md, .textile, and .html.

 ### Translate your content into other languages